 5. Go out to eat at local restaurants and cafés

 Instead of eating out at a major dining chain, make it a point to check out local restaurants.
-Most do takeout or curbside pickup, making them a great option for grabbing a meal after a day of shopping.
+Most do takeout or curbside pickup, making them an excellent option for grabbing a meal after a day of shopping.

 You might also swing into a local coffee shop while running your weekend errands.
 Many shops even feature live music and local artists, letting you ditch the impersonal big brand chains for a distinctly local flavor.